fshowalter/movielog/reviews/good-times-1967.md

 At the party, he met another “interesting” guest, Father Robert Serfling, the Death Row chaplain at Chicago's Cook County Jail.
 To make conversation, Friedkin asked Serfling if he ever met anyone he thought was innocent.
 Serfling told Friedkin about a man awaiting execution now, named Paul Crump.

-That conversation led to Friedkin's first film, a documentary titled _The People vs. Paul Crump_.
+That conversation led to Friedkin's first film, a documentary titled <span data-imdb-id="tt0378552">_The People vs. Paul Crump_</span>.
 The documentary won awards, which led to more documentary work, which led to Friedkin gaining representation by the William Morris Agency.

 This led to Friedkin moving to Hollywood, where he cranked out documentaries for The Wolper Company.